miadugas/Converter/README.md

 Tempature Converter App-
 -Fahrenheit, Celsius and Kelvin conversion

-*will add more unit conversions once built out
+* will add more unit conversions once built out
+* will add input validation